 Shift-left testing can be defined as “a method where testing is performed earlier in the development process”.
 The fundamental reason for testing earlier in the project lifecycle is to discover and fix problems quickly.

 By introducing testing early in the software development process, defects can be identified and resolved before they manifest into bigger problems.
-The longer that a problem remains undetected, the larger it can grow and ultimately the more complex and expensive it can be to resolve.
+The longer that a problem remains undetected, the larger it can grow and, ultimately, the more complex and expensive it can be to resolve.

 This is especially true of problems related to performance.
-In the past, when load testing was usually left until the end of the project, the issues with performance had likely been prevalent for so long that the only way they could be resolved was from a total rewrite of the fundamental logic of the application.
+In the past, when load testing was usually left until the end of the project, the performance issues had likely been prevalent for so long that the only way they could be resolved was from a total rewrite of the fundamental logic of the application.
 Often this would be completely unfeasible, or extremely costly and time-intensive to implement.

-To make matters worse, it will often become apparent that performance issues of this nature could have been identified from implementing early load testing against the application being developed.
+To make matters worse, it will often become apparent that performance issues of this nature could have been identified by implementing early load testing against the application being developed.
 Even if that load testing was only at a relatively small subset or scale of the final expected system usage, the majority of these critical issues still have the potential to be uncovered early on.

 The benefits of shift-left testing can be summarised as: